-Students are required to use the advising sheet linked above to fulfill your graduation and state certification requirements.
-This documentation must be reviewed with your academic advisor each semester prior to registration.
+Students are required to use the advising sheet to fulfill graduation and state certification requirements.
+This documentation should be reviewed with an assigned academic advisor each semester prior to registration.

-The Missouri Department of Elementary & Secondary Education -- Office of Educator Quality is working with representative stakeholders groups to redesign the standards for educator preparation including certification requirements.
+The Missouri Department of Elementary & Secondary Education- Office of Educator Quality is working with representative stakeholder groups to redesign the standards for educator preparation including certification requirements.
 These changes and implementation schedule will be communicated to students through individual advising sessions, meetings, and/or other university communications.
 If there are any questions and/or concerns, please contact the Director of Educator Preparation in the Office of Educator Quality (in Jefferson City, Missouri).